GiovaneIwamoto/event-manager/README.md

 'MongoDB': A document-oriented NoSQL database used for storing and retrieving data.
 'Swagger': An open-source software framework used for consuming RESTful web services.
 'Dotenv': A zero-dependency module used for loading environment variables from a env file.
-'JWT': A compact and self-contained way for securely transmitting info as a JSON object.
+'JWT': A compact and self-contained way for securely transmitting info as a JSON obj.
-'Zod': A TypeScript-first schema validation library used for defining and validating data structures.
+'Zod': A TS-first schema validation library used for defining and validating data structures.
 ```

 All functionalities of the routes and the authentication system are documented in Swagger, which can be accessed at the specif route defined above after starting the local server with npm start.
 The project also includes development dependencies such as `nodemon` for automatic server restarts and `ts-node` for running TypeScript files without compilation.